Tokooos: Singles

-The second music video of the album, "Eloko Oyo," premiered on April 7, 2017.
-The song is a cover of the title "Visa Bomengo" by the late Congolese singer Mabelé Elissi.
-Before its release as a studio song, it was a traditional song belonging to the Mongo ethnic group.
-Fally faced accusations of plagiarism by Elissi's musicians, which were denied by the latter's widow, who claimed to have officially granted Fally official permission to re-record the song.
+"Eloko Oyo" revisits "Visa Bomengo", a song popularized by the late fellow Mongo singer Mabelé Elissi, and is built on a traditional Mongo rhythm incorporating sebene alongside a contemporary international production.
+Its video foregrounds Congolese landscapes, heritage, and traditional clothing.
+Before being adapted in a studio version, the song already existed as a traditional Mongo piece.
+Ipupa faced accusations of plagiarism by Elissi's musicians, although these were denied by the late singer's widow, who stated that she had officially given Fally permission to re-record the song.
 "Eloko Oyo" quickly garnered over ten million YouTube views in a month.
-On June 16, while making Tokooos available for pre-order, Fally issued, without announcement, the "Bad Boy", a track that contains a sample of a guitar riff played by Simaro Lutumba in his 1982 TPOK Jazz song "Faute ya Commerçant".
-It was certified gold on 3 November and platnum on 4 March 2024 by SNEP.
+On 16 June, coinciding with the start of pre-orders for Tokooos, Ipupa unexpectedly released the ndombolo-infused Congolese rumba "Bad Boy", which featured Malian-French singer Aya Nakamura.
+The song samples a guitar riff performed by Simaro Lutumba in his 1982 hit "Faute ya Commerçant" with TPOK Jazz, and the video depicts Nakamura as a young woman distancing herself from a self-destructive "bad boy".
+It was certified gold on 3 November and platinum on 29 February 2024 by SNEP.